 Standard 3/4" W x 29" L Duropro Black Collar Strap

-How long does it take to fully recharge the batteries and how long do the batteries last for
+How long does it take to fully recharge the batteries and how long do the batteries last for a recharge?

 The 2500 Train and Beep Collars uses Lithium Polymer Batteries, which provide a rapid charge.
 It takes 2~3 hours to recharge the batteries if the batteries are fully discharged.
 The LED indicator light stays on red while the battery is being charged, and the light will change into a green color and stay on without blinking when the battery is completely charged.
 It may vary from the frequency of uses, but the batteries should last for about 2 weeks.